kushberrycream/spacex/README.md

 I used [W3 Validators](https://validator.w3.org) to check for any errors within my HTML and CSS and both passed.
 Originally I was using the `<option>` element as my navigation buttons as this worked for what I needed.
 The validator let me know this wasnt the correct usage, so I replaced these with buttons and restyled them so they still looked the same.
+I was also using the role attribute within my tables as this was used in a tutorial I had used but again I was warned this was not needed.

 I passed JS, HTML and CSS through validators and beautifiers throughout development to make sure I kepts my code clean and readable and also avoiding trying to fix multiple errors within my code all at once.
 This approach helped me manage my time on the project better.
+I also broke down all my code into smaller files to be accessed by the specific page, I found this an easier way to keep everything more readable as I found both the CSS and JS files were rather large, this also meant I was able to only have code relevant to the page present in the sources.

+My site is responsive on multiple media devices and viewports.
+I used googles DevTools to test all the different viewport resolutions, I also did this on Opera and firefox.
+Over all the different browsers, devices and viewports I only found the data displayed on the homepage carousel displayed incorrectly, to fix this I added a few media queries and had it displaying as I wanted.
+I also checked to see if it was correctly displaying by viewing on my personal mobile and everything was working as expected.

 Here are a few of the processes I went through to manually test my code: